 Before I discovered slow travel

 “So tell me what you’ve planned,” P asks me, again, unaware of my slow travel revelation.

-You see, before every holiday I spend hours researching the location and read as many blogs as I can.
+You see, before every holiday I usually spend hours researching the location and reading as many blogs as I can.
 I then create an extensive list of things to do and present them to P, informing him of how important it is that we do each activity.

 I sought to do the exact same thing prior to jetting off to this particularly famous Greek island, known for incredible white architecture that hangs off the cliffside, except I discovered there isn’t a great deal to do.

-We can visit the black, red or white beach or we can go on a boat ride that takes you to all three.
-We could visit ancient ruins, or a vineyard or a particularly popular lighthouse… Or we could lie down by the pool all day doing nothing.
+We could have visited the black, red or white beaches, or go on a boat ride that takes you to all three.
+We could visit ancient ruins, or a particularly popular lighthouse… Or we could lie down by the pool all day doing nothing unless we decide otherwise.

 “You’re not going to be able to do that,” P scoffs, having grown so accustomed to my manic determination to do all the things and see all the stuff and have all the fun.

 On this holiday, however, I’m not that fussed.
 This is because I have come to realise how much anxiety I give myself while on holiday.

 It was time to take up slow travelling.

 Glass half empty and me, the anxious traveller